 Elihu Thomson’s X-ray machine from 1896.
 Image Credit: GE.
 Top Image: The latest GE imaging systems like the Revolution CT can produce detailed images of the vascular system.
 Image Credit: GE Healthcare.

-Today, GE Healthcare makes everything from advanced imaging machines to super-resolution microscopes and software that can be used to process, analyze and probe for insights terabytes of data produced by the machines.
+Today, GE Healthcare makes everything from advanced imaging machines to super-resolution microscopes and software that can be used to process, analyze and probe terabytes of data produced by the machines for insights.
 The business generated $17.6 billion in revenues in 2015.

 Above: An MRI image of the brain.
 The method, called diffusion tractography, is displaying some of the long white matter bundles (red: left-right, green: anterior-posterior, blue: head-foot).
 Top image: The skull and carotid arteries imaged by GE’s Revolution CT Scanner.
 Images credit: GE Healthcare

 Some of the technology was on display at the 101th annual meeting of the Radiological Society of North America (RSNA) in Chicago last December.
 The RSNA is the radiological industry’s “Grand Slam” gathering and trade show that was expected to draw 60,000 visitors and exhibitors this year.
 GE attended the inaugural meeting in 1914 .

 An Edison X-ray ad from 1897.
 Image credit: GE